-- Submitted monitoring data per the schedule outlined in BSR 4.4 using a common format. - Reported and corrected actual or anticipated non-compliance that may have a negative financial impact on the district to the Board in a timely manner. - Made the Board aware of material concerns. - Discussed concerns about conduct and activity outlined in the Governance Process polices. - Provided Board members with information and supported Board work. - Provided direct, simple, brief, and complete information. - Supported communication for Board members acting in their official capacity. - Responded to questions raised by Board members. - Properly notified affected members of the district when Board action is being considered and provided guidance to personnel.
+- Submitted monitoring data per the schedule outlined in BSR 4.4 using a common format. - Reported and corrected any actual or anticipated non-compliance that may have a negative financial impact on the district to the Board in a timely manner. - Made the Board aware of material concerns, especially as they related to the pandemic and politically charged issues. - Discussed concerns about conduct and activity outlined in the Governance Process polices. - Provided Board members with information and supported Board work. - Provided direct, simple, brief, and complete information. - Supported communication for Board members acting in their official capacity. - Responded to questions raised by Board members. - Properly notified affected members of the district when Board action is being considered and provided guidance to personnel.